TurboTax HelpTurboTax HelpIntuit

 1. From the menu, select Find and enter rental in the search field.
 Then select Rental property from the results, then select Go.

-2. Select Yes to Did you receive income from a rental property?
+2. At Did you receive income from a rental property? select Yes.

-3. Continue until the Real Estate Rentals Statement #1 screen.
+3. Continue on until reaching Real Estate Rentals Statement #1.
 Enter your information, then select Continue.

-4. At the Rental Profile #1 screen, select the checkboxes for Rental Income and all other applicable boxes, then select Continue.
+4. At Rental Profile #1, select the checkboxes for Rental Income and all other applicable boxes, then select Continue.

-8. At the Multiple Rental Activities screen, select Yes if you need to enter another Real Estate Rentals Statement.
+7. At Multiple Rental Activities, select Yes if you need to enter another Real Estate Rentals Statement.
 Otherwise, select No.

-9. At the Rental summary screen, select Done With Rental Income.
+8. At Rental summary, select Done With Rental Income.